Access Denied

 Recipe 5: Cottage Cheese Pancakes (320 calories)

-Why it works: Traditional pancakes are nearly pure carbs—flour and syrup.
-These replace most of the flour with cottage cheese and eggs, dramatically increasing protein (24g) while cutting carbs in half.
-They're legitimately fluffy and satisfying.
+Why it works: Traditional pancakes are mostly refined carbs—flour and syrup.
+These replace most of the flour with cottage cheese and eggs, significantly increasing protein (24g) while cutting carbs in half.
+They're surprisingly fluffy and satisfying.

 Ingredients (makes 6 small pancakes): - 1 cup cottage cheese (4% or 2%) - 2 large eggs - ¼ cup almond flour or oat flour - 1 teaspoon vanilla extract - ½ teaspoon baking powder - ½ teaspoon cinnamon - Pinch of salt - Cooking spray or 1 teaspoon butter for pan - Sugar-free syrup or berries for topping